 For the NWA biopic named after this album, click here.

 The album is considered a classic in Hip-Hop circles, pioneering the Gangsta Rap genre into prominence, but has also gained status with other music critics.
-For instance, it appears on Time Magazine's 2006 TIME All-Time 100 Albums list, as well as at #144 in Rolling Stone's Rolling Stone: 500 Greatest Albums of All Time.
+For instance, it appears on Time Magazine's 2006 TIME All-Time 100 Albums list, as well as at #144 in Rolling Stone's Rolling Stone: 500 Greatest Albums of All Time, being elevated to #70 in the 2020 revision.
 The record is best known for controversial songs like "Fuck Tha Police", "Gangsta Gangsta", "Express Yourself", "Dopeman" and "A Bitch Is A Bitch".
 Despite urban legend, Straight Outta Compton was not the first album to be given the "Parental Advisory: Explicit Lyrics" label, though post-1990 copies were given the sticker.note

 Tracklist (* = Bonus tracks included in the 2002 reissue):